Autobox-AI/autobox-mcp/README.md

    # Should show: autobox ... ✓ Connected
    ```

+### Important Notes

+- **OPENAI_API_KEY**: This environment variable is **required** and must be passed to the MCP container.
+The MCP forwards it to simulation containers so agents can communicate with OpenAI.
+- **HOST_HOME**: Required for proper volume mounting when the MCP runs in Docker.
+Without this, config files won't be accessible to simulation containers.
+- **HOST_USER**: Optional but recommended for proper file permissions.

+### Troubleshooting

+**Simulation fails with "ENOENT: no such file or directory" when loading configs:**
+- Ensure `HOST_HOME` is set in the Docker command
+- Verify `${HOME}/.autobox/config/simulations/` contains your simulation configs
+- Check that the MCP container has access to `/var/run/docker.sock`

+**Simulation fails with "401 You didn't provide an API key":**
+- Ensure `OPENAI_API_KEY` is set in your environment before starting the MCP
+- Verify the environment variable is being passed to the MCP container with `-e OPENAI_API_KEY`
+- Check that your OpenAI API key is valid and has credits

+**Cannot connect to Docker:**
+- Ensure Docker is running
+- Verify `/var/run/docker.sock` is mounted in the MCP container
+- Check Docker permissions (user must be in `docker` group on Linux)

 ## Local Testing with JSON-RPC

 You can test the MCP server locally by running it directly and sending JSON-RPC messages via stdin/stdout.